-All newly admitted degree-seeking students must schedule and complete placement testing in mathematics and English or provide results of previous testing, or have successfully completed college courses in these areas.
-These requirements will also apply to non-degree-seeking students enrolling in math or English.
+All newly admitted degree-seeking students must complete placement testing in mathematics and English Non-degree-seeking students enrolling in math or English are also required to complete placement tests.
 The results of the placement tests are used for advising purposes only and will not affect admission status.
-Placement tests may be scheduled at the Admissions Office.
-Students who decline to take placement tests must enroll in the most basic math and English courses.
+The placement test schedule will be posted; individual testing sessions may be available based on need.